BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

     - file: confirm-high-fees
       modalImage: confirm-high-fees-big
       alt: Confirmation screen with note about high fees
-      caption: Highlight information the user should consciously approve, like high fees.
+      caption: Highlight information the user should be aware of, like high fees (See <a href="/guide/daily-spending-wallet/sending/send-fees/">send fees</a>)
     - file: enter-pin-before-payment
       modalImage: enter-pin-before-payment-big
       alt: Enter PIN screen